EndPointCorp/end-point-blog/2012/04/24/using-carrierwave-without-orm.html.md

 end
 ```

 First, I do some parameter checking so that only params that I want to processed are actually sent.
-Since I'm using metaprogramming here, I don't want to introduce a case where someone could run various methods by passing bad params (much like mass-assignment vulnerabilities).
+Since I’m using metaprogramming here, I don’t want to introduce a case where someone could run various methods by passing bad params (much like mass-assignment vulnerabilities).
 Then I loop through the params and run the commands needed to save the image.

 ## The Implementation